GiorgiMazm/Quiz/README.md

 # Quiz Project

-This is a Quiz project built with Nuxt.js, MongoDB, and Express.js.
-It allows users to create and take quizzes.
+This is a Quiz project, that was built to practise technologies and my programming skills.

 ## Table of Contents
 - [Features](#features)